Specialty Training in Women’s Mental Health

 Clinical Psychiatry Fellowship in Women’s Mental Health

-With support from the Kathleen and Ronald Jackson Family Foundation and other donors, the center offers a clinical psychiatry fellowship to an early career psychiatrist who has completed residency training and wishes to pursue a fifth year of clinical training in women’s mental health.
+With support from the Kathleen and Ronald Jackson Family Foundation and other donors, the division offers a clinical psychiatry fellowship to an early career psychiatrist who has completed residency training and wishes to pursue a fifth year of clinical training in women’s mental health.

-In addition to two months of learning evidence-based best practices in each of the center’s clinical treatment programs, the fellow spends two months in the women’s mental health program at Brigham and Women’s Hospital learning about reproductive psychiatry, including treatment for women during the prepartum, pregnancy, and postpartum time periods, as well as during menopause.
+In addition to two months of learning evidence-based best practices in each of the division’s clinical treatment programs, the fellow spends two months in the women’s mental health program at Brigham and Women’s Hospital learning about reproductive psychiatry, including treatment for women during the prepartum, pregnancy, and postpartum time periods, as well as during menopause.

 In 2020, we welcomed our fourth fellow, Kayia Jones, MD.
 The fellowship’s fifth fellow, Ranjani Logaraj, MD, will join the program in July 2021.